Technology / General

 Split image showing sterile PHANTOM output streams side by side — a clear amber liquid hydrolysate fraction on the left and a dry dark granular solid residue on the right — both classified as non-hazardous and eligible for agricultural land application.

-Typical fitCare home, clinic, small food processorNHS ward block, food manufacturer, farm complexNHS trust, large industrial, multi-site hub
+Typical fitCare home, clinic, small food processorNHS ward block, food manufacturer, farm complexNHS trust, large industrial siteMulti-site hub, regional processing centre

 Pro-Tip: The Sizing Mistake That Costs £80,000 a Year